scottaohara/Brass-Tacks/README.md

-# Brass Tacks (Last updated: 0.7.7)
+# Brass Tacks (Last updated: 0.8.0 - Dec.
+9, 2013)

 Brass Tacks is (will be) a professional front-end HTML5 and SCSS framework that incorporates and standardizes many widely used HTML and CSS elements.

-Brass Tacks was built quietly over many years of standardizing the way I write my code, and incorporating the best practices of other web designers and developers in the field.

-Many other developers have had a hand in helping me shape Brass Tacks' outcome.
-I will list them here and likely rewrite this into later.

-A current(read: likely not current) build is not currently available online.
-I need to fix that super quickly.
-Which means I will likely get to doing that before the end of 2013...
+Brass Tacks was oficially started in mid-2013, but really is based on the evolution of my coding style over many years.
+I have learned a lot from other developers in my field, and continue to do so on a daily basis.
+Those developers, as well as my own experiences have significantly steered the path of Brass Tacks' development.

+Once Brass Tacks reaches the 1.0 release, there will be a full listing of thank yous to the many people who's work has influenced this framework.

+As of version 0.8.0, much of the code from previous releases has been significantly rewritten.
+Until a final 1.0 stamp can be put on the code, there won't be a 'live' version of the framework available for viewing.
+However, the current .liquid files will continue to be available in the repo.
+And those may be updated from time to time until the 1.0 release.

+Look to this area (or other readme files) for extended documentation and best practices.

 ## Brass Tacks Specifics

 * HTML5 ready building and general styling
-* Modern Browser friendly with compatibility for IE8+ (untested)
+* Modern Browser friendly with compatibility for IE9+ with fallbacks for IE8

 * Google Analytics placeholder
 * HTML5shiv via CDN, with local fallback file
-* jQuery 1.10.2 via CDN, with a local fallback file (may eventually be removed)
 * Various HTML ready-to-use snippets
 * CSS base, helper and project files

 * Extensive inline and accompanying documentation (partially complete -- as in barely any at all yet -- this WILL exist by v 1.0)

 <hr />

-<strong>Brass Tacks</strong> is a Sass based, Object Oriented CSS / HTML5 framework that I've been building over the last few years.

-Look to this area (or other readme files) for extended documentation and best practices.

-This is still earlyish in development, and won't be considered 'complete' until reaching v 1.0 stage.

-With that said, there is plenty here that 'could' be used for a project now.
-I'd appreciate any feedback on this if people choose to give it a shot n' toy around with.
+Even though Brass Tacks isn't finished, there is plenty here that 'could' be used for a project now.
+So go ahead and fork, download and use what's availabe in your project.
+I'd love to get any feedback on the framework that you may have!

 <hr />

-Credit to normalize.css's HTML example for providing a good base of HTML tags to test from and to use as a list of tags to consider for this foundation and tags that are just not important in the majority of website projects I've been involved with.

-## Current Usage:

-* November --, 2013    - Project to be named upon completion - version 0.7.7
+I've already used earlier versions of Brass Tacks on websites I've built for freelance clients, as well as in other open source collaborations.

 * November 11, 2013    	- www.ghop.me - version 0.7.3.1

 * July 13, 2013         - www.neocities.org - Used in combination with
                           Twitter Bootstraps - version 0.6.2

-* June 29, 2013         - Shopping Website Project w/ @xbuzz - version 0.5.4
+* June 29, 2013         - ecommerce website w/ @xbuzz - version 0.5.4

 * June 23, 2013         - spin-off version of Brass Tacks (Ground Floor) created
                           for basic styling of NeoCities websites

-* June 14, 2013         - Shopping Website Project w/ @xbuzz - version 0.4.2
+* June 14, 2013         - ecommerce website w/ @xbuzz - version 0.4.2

-* June 8, 2013          - Shopping Website Project w/ @xbuzz - version 0.3.5
+* June 8, 2013          - ecommerce website w/ @xbuzz - version 0.3.5